Barra Olympic Park: Legacy

 After the conclusion of the games, the site was repurposed to become the Olympic Training Center, a sports training facility operated by the Brazilian Ministry of Sports.
 The Olympic Aquatics Stadium was dismantled and its parts were used in the construction of two new swimming venues on the site - both 50m pools with capacities for 6,000 and 3,000 spectators, respectively, with other pools being donated to various projects around Brazil.
 Carioca Arena 2 became a campus of the Federal Institute of Education, Science and Technology, serving 1400 students, while Carioca Arena 3 became a sports training school, with space for 5000 full-time students.
 In addition, Future Arena was dismantled for its materials to be used in the construction of public schools across Rio de Janeiro city, and the Rio Olympic Velodrome now houses the Rio Olympic Museum.

-Music

 In 2017, it was announced that the Olympic Park will be the permanent site of the Rock in Rio traditional international music festival.

+During the games, the Olympic Way was used to connect pedestrians to major venues in Barra Olympic Park.
+In 2024, the walkthrough was revitalized as the Rita Lee Park.